prashantkumarjha47/bitcoin/README.md

-This project is based on [BitCoin].
+This project is based on [BitCoin](https://xenodochial-blackwell-2a3f5a.netlify.com/page-one).

 ## Available Scripts